 Destination 1: The Florida Keys

 Dive into an online adventure that starts at the southernmost tip of the Sunshine State – the Florida Keys.
 We begin with a trip to the Dry Tortugas.
 Located on a cluster of islands at the far tip of the Florida Keys, this National Park is home to historic Fort Jefferson, a 19th-century fort made of more than 16 million bricks, surrounded by crystal clear water with a diverse ecosystem.
-The park is slowly increasing recreational access, but you can go to artsandculture.withgoogle.com/en-us/national-parks-service/dry-tortugas/near-little-africa-tour any time to visually explore the fort or dive down deep to a shipwreck.
+The park has limited recreational access, but you can go to artsandculture.withgoogle.com/en-us/national-parks-service/dry-tortugas/near-little-africa-tour any time to visually explore the fort or dive down deep to a shipwreck.

 Destination 2: Miami